 Exercise after Plastic Surgery?
 Sure, why not?

 There is a lot of discussion about if you should exercise after Plastic Surgery and when and what kinds of exercises are acceptable.
-In this article, we’ll look at some of the background information and then dive into a few procedures and exercises that can work well following each of them.
+In this article, we’ll look at some background information and then dive into a few procedures and exercises that can work well following each of them.

 After your plastic surgery, do you want to stay cooped up at home?